School Programs

 Art Education, Earth Science, Indigenous Art

 Join us in exploring the complexity of the BC coastline.
-Students are immersed in ideas of interconnection, ecosystems, water cycles and shoreline wildlife, inspired by works from City of Burnaby's Permanent Collection.
+Students are immersed in ideas of interconnection, ecosystems, water cycles and shoreline wildlife, inspired by works from City's Permanent Art Collection.
 Using watercolour, drawing and collage, students develop individual mixed-media works.

 Fees